SenseLogic/LINGUI/README.md

 The first language generally defines the application interface, by declaring the translation functions available to the localized application, while the next languages provide their language-specific implementations.

+### Translation constants

+A translation constant has a quoted name, and is defined by a single line expression.

+Its translation will be evaluated once, and stored inside the translation dictionary of each language.

 ### Translation functions